-Direct Transfers in Uganda are minimal and thinly spread.
-The direct transfers covered here - the Household Income Support Program (HISP) and the Public Works Program (PWP), both delivered under the Northern Uganda Social Action Fund (NUSAF), and the Senior Citizen's Grant (SCG) and the Vulnerable Family Support Grant (VFSG) under the Social Assistance Grants for Empowerment (SAGE) - cover few individuals or households.
-The cumulative value of these transfers is approximately 0.1 percent of cumulative Market Income.
+Direct transfers in Uganda are minimal and thinly spread.
+The direct transfers covered here - the HISP and the PWP, both delivered under the NUSAF, and the SCG and the VFSG under the SAGE - cover few individuals or households.
+The cumulative value of these transfers is approximately 0.1 percent of cumulative market income.
 NUSAF is, as its name implies, targeted to a specific region while the SAGE program was still a pilot program in 2012.
-As a result, there is no significant impact of any one of these programs on either poverty or inequality (Table 5); their joint impact is to reduce both poverty and inequality but by very small amounts.
+As a result, there is no significant impact of any one of these programs on either poverty or inequality (table 5); their joint impact is to reduce both poverty and inequality but by very small amounts.